-The tiny northern community has 110 artists among its total labour force of 485, giving it "an artistic concentration of 22.7 per cent," a government-funded study entitled Artists in Small and Rural Municipalities in Canada reported Monday.
+The Baffin Island community has 110 artists among its total labour force of 485, giving it "an artistic concentration of 22.7 per cent," a government-funded study entitled Artists in Small and Rural Municipalities in Canada reported Monday.

 "There are significant concentrations of artists in small and rural municipalities in many areas of the country [which] demonstrates that the arts contribute to the quality of life and the social and economic vitality of many small and rural communities in Canada," the report said.